satayyeb/sdl2-libraries/README.md

 Download the sdl2 file and enjoy :)

-for build your project use the CMakeLists.txt
+To build your project use the CMakeLists.txt

 64-bit gcc compiler + Cmake required.